isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>D) Submission of Health Declaration</b></i>

-Up to 72 hours before arrival in Singapore, travellers should submit their pre-trip health and travel history declaration via the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a>.
+<p style="line-height:1.35;">Up to 72 hours before arrival in Singapore, travellers should submit their pre-trip health and travel history declaration via the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a>.</p>

-All SCAG submissions are free-of-charge, and <a href="/health/vtsg" target="_blank">fully vaccinated travellers</a> should also upload their digitally-verifiable vaccination certificate if they have one, i.e. certificate with a QR code.
-Upon verification, the travellers’ vaccination status will be reflected in HealthHub or the TraceTogether application for 30 days, which can be used in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings</a>.
+<p style="line-height:1.35;">All SGAC submissions are free-of-charge, and <a href="/health/vtsg" target="_blank">fully vaccinated travellers</a> should also upload their digitally-verifiable vaccination certificate if they have one, i.e. certificate with a QR code.
+Upon verification, the travellers’ vaccination status will be reflected in HealthHub or the TraceTogether application for 30 days, which can be used in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings</a>.</p>

-Travellers should <b>defer their travels</b> if they:
+<p style="line-height:1.35;">Travellers should <b>defer their travels</b> if they:</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman">
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Are showing <a href="/health/covid19-symptoms" target="_blank">COVID-19 symptoms</a>;</li>